Akashkannan05/GIT/README.md

 📧 [akash2005k26kaniyur12@gmail.com](mailto:akash2005k26kaniyur12@gmail.com)

->NOTE:The README.md file was created by the chatgpt not others
+>NOTE:The README.md file and few steps in checkout.py was created by the chatgpt not any other that is also due to lack of time